-Most chocolate cakes are over your low carb limits.
+Most chocolate cakes are way over your low carb limits.

-But this two minute chocolate mug cake uses ingredients you probably already have in your pantry to satisfy this craving in less than 7g of net carbs.
+But this two-minute chocolate mug cake uses ingredients you probably already have in your pantry to satisfy your chocolate craving in less than 7g of net carbs.

 And since you’re making it with healthy ingredients in a single-serve portion, you won’t have to test your willpower or be tempted by leftovers.